ghernandez345/Game-of-Shells/README.md

 A classic three cup/shell game.
 Guess which cup the ball is under after a series of shuffles.

-to run simple open 'index.html' in the browser
+to run simply open `index.html` in the browser

 to develop make sure you have node and npm and run `npm install` followed by `npm start`.

+## notable Tech Used
+- react
+- babel (ES6)
+- browserify
+- watchify
+- CSS3 transitions/transforms